billkie/saas-sprawl/CONTRIBUTING.md

 ## License

-By contributing to Ziruna, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Quacco, you agree that your contributions will be licensed under the same license as the project.